M-H-Boroumandnia/HW6-401170531/README.md

-# HW6-401170531
+# HW6-Mohammad Hossein Boroumandnia

-An example of how to work in a git environment
+An example of how to work in a git environment.